IEncinas10/AMMM/README.md

 With that command, we create instances from 3 to 31 (3, 5, 7, ..., 31) at directory ../instances using seed 1.

 ## ILP
-Just out of curiosity, we provide two ILP models:
+Just out of curiosity, we provide three ILP models:
 - redundant.mod: ILP with redundant constraints
 - clean.mod: ILP with what we believe is the minimum amount of constraints
-- rest.mod: ILP that just gets the optimal resting days.
+- rest.mod: ILP that just gets the optimal resting days(*).
 Actual pairings can be done as we do in our metaheuristic code.

 ```
 oplrun clean.mod instance_filepath
 ```

+(*) This ILP was developed to confirm our suspicion that the costly thing for CPLEX is getting a valid pairing, and not optimizing the objective function.
+For more information see the report itself.

 ## (Meta)Heuristics